normoes/superheros/README.md

 # superhero service

+Please have a look at the API below.

 This is the superhero service:
  * create a new superhero
  * get all superheros
  * get a specific superhero

-## Java framework
+## spring boot framework
  * spring boot 2.0.1.RELEASE
-   - bundles all the necessray dependencies:
+   - bundles all the necessary dependencies:
      + web
      + data
      + security
      + test
+     + ...
+   - easy to set up
+   - great documentation and support

 ## The infrastructure
  * Superheros are stored within a mongodb collection.